city

 Other LinkedIn Profiles Best Practices for Attorneys

-If you want to get the most out of your new LinkedIn profile, we suggest that you:
+If you want to get the most out of your new LinkedIn page, we suggest that you:

 You can use the app to respond to prospects who reach out to you.
 You must respond to potential or new clients quickly, as lengthy delays could discourage them from working with your law firm.
 The app can also be used to manage your LinkedIn marketing campaign.